Please ensure Javascript is enabled for purposes of website accessibility

 The entire process boils down to two critical success factors: meticulous prerequisite checks and the correct agent setup.
 Confirm that the system has high-level security permissions in place and optimize the DB2 instance configuration parameters.
 Remember the requirement for SYSADM authority when starting an agent, and the naming match between the agent instance and the Db2 instance is critical.

-Following these steps, you utilize all the power of Db2 Optim Performance Manager.
+Following these steps, you can utilize the full power of Db2 Optim Performance Manager.
 Now you can use historical data to make growth plans and identify particular problems, such as high I/O or CPU consumption.
 Stop guessing and start knowing.
 Begin viewing performance data today to keep your mission-critical systems running flawlessly.

 FAQs